mesparza942/calendar-app/README.md

 # Calendar Demo Application
 This calendar allows you to schedule reminders for the following three cities - Quito, Bogota and New York

-### Mandatory Features (ALL DONE)
+### Features of the Demo

 - Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
-Also, include a city. - DONE
+Also, include a city.
-- Display reminders on the calendar view in the correct time order. - DONE
+- Display reminders on the calendar view in the correct time order.
-- Allow the user to select color when creating a reminder and display it appropriately. - DONE
+- Allow the user to select color when creating a reminder and display it appropriately.
-- Ability to edit reminders – including changing text, city, day, time and color. - DONE
+- Ability to edit reminders – including changing text, city, day, time and color.
-- Add a weather service call from a free API such as ​ Open Weather Map​ , and get the weather forecast (ex.
-Rain) for the date of the calendar reminder based on the city. - DONE
+- Add a weather service call from a free API such as ​ Open Weather Map​ , and get the weather forecast (i.e. Rain) for the date of the calendar reminder based on the city.
 - Unit test the functionality: ​ Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
-Also, include a city. - DONE
+Also, include a city.

-### Bonus

-- None

 ## ADD REMINDER